-In the Santa Clara Valley, a classy village that sits at the foot of the Santa Cruz Mountains combines top-notch offerings and
+In the Santa Clara Valley, a classy village that sits at the foot of the Santa Cruz Mountains combines top-notch offerings and country getaways.

 Founded at the mouth of a canyon in the Santa Cruz Mountains, this town west of San Jose attracted hard-working, hard-playing lumberjacks and boasted boisterous saloons.
 Nowadays it’s known for refined restaurants, a superb arts scene, and easy access to the outdoors.
 Area code is 408 except as noted.